NYCPlanning/labs-geosearch-docker/README.md

 These dockerfiles allow for quickly standing up all of the services that work together to run the pelias geocoder, and is used in both production and development.
 These include:

 - Modified Pelias API - node.js HTTP API that parses search strings and returns results from ES backend, using our custom Document schema
-- [Placeholder service](https://github.com/pelias/placeholder) - a supporting service for Pelias API that aids in dealing with administrative areas
 - [Libpostal service](https://github.com/pelias/libpostal-service) - a supporting service for Pelias API that parses addresses with ML-trained models
 - Elasticsearch - the backend for the geocoder, where all address data is stored